- What is PicsArt Adjust Tool?

-The image above was captured after applying the Saturation at a level of 100.
+Note: The image above was processed after applying the “Saturation” at a level of 100.

 Hue is a combination of Blue, Yellow, Orange and Green.
 Just the way a rainbow melts one colour with the other.
 You can use this tool to mix up all the colours and create a new one, both selectively and as a whole.

-The image above was captured after applying the Hue at a level of 90.
+Note: The image above was processed after applying the “Hue” at a level of 90.

-Shadow tools can be used to Brighten up the dark areas.
+Shadow tool can be used to Brighten or Darken up the dark areas.

-The image above was captured after applying the Shadow at a level of 100.
+Note: The image above was processed after applying the “Shadow” at a level of 100.

-The image above was captured after applying the Highlights at a level of 100.
+Note: The image above was captured after applying the “Highlights” at a level of 100.

 If you increase the temperature.
 You will see your images getting warmer.
 In easy words.
 Your images will start to look kinda like the colour Orange.

-The image above was captured after applying the Temperature at a level of 100.
+Note: The image above was processed after applying the “Temperature” at a level of +100.

 If you decrease the temperature.
 You will notice your images to get cooler in every visible colours.
 Your Images will start to look blueish.

-The image above was captured after applying the Temperature at a level of -100.
+Note: The image above was processed after applying the “Temperature” at a level of -100.

 You can make a selection with the help of the Eraser Tool.
 Giving you the freedom to work with specific areas.